eProsima/vulcanexus/docs/rst/tutorials/tools/monitor_sql/monitor_sql.rst

 Creating the application workspace
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The application workspace will have the following structure at the end of the project.
+The application workspace will have the following structure at the end of the tutorial.

 .. code-block:: shell-session